-Ida V. Moffett School of Nursing
+Ida Moffett School of Nursing

 McWhorter School of Pharmacy

-For more than 88 years, McWhorter School of Pharmacy has combined scholarship, practice, and service to produce pharmacists who are committed to transforming the health of the nation and world through pharmacy.
-Students experience remarkable interprofessional education opportunities that uniquely prepare them for today’s health care environment, and there are numerous opportunities for students to travel abroad as part of electives and pharmacy practice experiences.
+Pharmacy is more than dispensing medication from behind a counter.
+Now more than ever, pharmacists play an integral role in the health care team, helping influence the quality of patient outcomes.
+For over 90 years, McWhorter School of Pharmacy has combined scholarship, practice, and service to produce pharmacists who are committed to transforming the health of the nation and world through pharmacy.
+Students experience remarkable interprofessional education opportunities that uniquely prepare them for today’s health care environment.
+There are numerous opportunities for students to travel abroad as part of electives and pharmacy practice experiences.

 School of Health Professions

 For those called to a life spent caring for others, the School of Health Professions offers a vast array of specialties and fields of study.
 The School is made up of five departments: Communication Sciences and Disorders, Kinesiology, Occupational Therapy, Physical Therapy, and Physician Assistant Studies.
 Undergraduate majors include Communication Sciences and Disorders, Exercise Science (Pre-physical Therapy), Health Sciences, Sport Administration, and Sports Medicine (Pre-medicine).
 Graduate programs include Athletic Training, Audiology, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech Language Pathology.